wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 is its next VDAF message.
 For the latter case, the helper sets `agg_state` to `new_state`.

-Once the helper has processed each report share in `AggregateInitReq.seq`, the helper then creates an AggregateResp message to complete its initialization.
+Once the helper has processed each report share in `AggregateInitReq.seq`, the helper then creates an AggregateContinueResp message to complete its initialization.
 This message is structured as follows:

 ~~~